How to File a CSDE Special Education Complaint in Connecticut

 Your child's name and the school they attend.
 Include the school district name — in Connecticut, the district is the Local Education Agency responsible for compliance.

 The specific legal violation.
 Cite the statute or regulation you believe was violated.
-For example: "The district failed to complete my child's initial evaluation within 45 school days of the written referral, violating RCSA §10-76d-13."
+For example: "The district failed to complete my child's initial evaluation within 45 school days counted from the first school day after the written referral, subject to the capped consent pauses, violating RCSA §10-76d-13."
 You don't need to be a lawyer, but specificity matters.
 Vague complaints like "the school isn't helping my child" are harder to investigate.

 The facts supporting your allegation.
 Timeline of events, dates of written requests, what the district did or failed to do.
 This is where your documentation matters.
 If you sent a written evaluation request on October 15 and the district has not completed the evaluation by the 45th school day, state those dates.